 The Marshal records items under capital leases as an asset and an obligation in the accompanying statement of net assets.
-During the year ended April 30, 2010, the Marshal continued to lease two copiers and a postage machine under existing capital lease agreements.
-The lease for the copiers will expire in September 2012, and the lease for the postage machine will expire in September 2011.
+During the year ended April 30, 2012, the Marshal continued to lease two copiers and four police sedans under existing capital lease agreements.
+Also during the fiscal year, the Marshal leased the above mentioned mailing machine from Pitney Bowes.
+The lease on the old mailing machine expired in September 2011, but was returned to Pitney Bowes at the end of June 2011, when the lease on the new mailing machine began.
+The lease for the copiers will expire in September 2012, the lease for the new mailing machine will expire in June 2015, and the lease for the four vehicles will expire in 2014.